 IV.
-Discussion

-Effect of Institutional Ownership on Earnings Management

-The first hypothesis states that institutional ownership influences earnings management.
-Based on the test results, positive coefficient and significance values are obtained which exceeds the 0.05 significance level that is 0.428, which means institutional ownership variable does not affect earnings management.
+Discussion Effect of Institutional Ownership on Earnings Management results, positive coefficient and significance values are obtained which exceeds the 0.05 significance level the is 428, which means institutional ownership variable does not affect earnings management.
 Thus the first hypothesis is rejected.
 The results of this study indicate that ownership of shares by institutions is not a management consideration for earnings management.
 This can occur because management considers other factors in managing earnings, including managerial ownership.